 Disproportionate Emotional Reactions

-When your emotional response to a situation seems bigger than the situation logically warrants, that is often bioenergetic memory at work.
-If a mildly critical comment sends you into hours of shame spiraling, or a small moment of rejection produces an overwhelming wave of grief, the current situation is likely activating a stored cellular pattern from a much earlier or more intense experience.
+When your response is far bigger than the moment warrants, that is usually stored memory at work.
+A mild criticism that triggers hours of shame, or a small rejection that brings a wave of grief, means the present is activating an older cellular pattern.
 The body is responding to the memory, not just the moment.

 Chronic Physical Tension or Unexplained Pain

-Persistent tension in specific areas of the body, particularly the jaw, shoulders, neck, hips, and abdomen, is frequently the physical expression of bioenergetic memory.
-The body stores trauma in these areas because they are primary sites of the fight or flight mobilization response.
-When that response was never allowed to complete, the activation stays in the tissue as chronic holding.
-Many people have carried tension in the same location for so long that they have forgotten it is not simply how their body feels.
+Persistent tension in the jaw, shoulders, neck, hips, or abdomen is often bioenergetic memory made physical.
+These are primary sites of the fight or flight response, and when that response never completed, the activation stays as chronic holding.
+Many people have carried tension in one spot so long they think it is simply how their body feels.
 It is how their body remembers.

 Repetitive Patterns in Relationships and Choices